LambdaSven/Advent-of-Code/README.md

 __Post Completion Clean Up__

 Not really much to do.
 Maybe change Part 2 to not rely on out of bounds (uncontrollable) inputs.
 But I'm sure the probability is very low of that happening

+# Day 5

+__Part 1__

+Yay!
+More Intcode computer!
+I love this problem.
+This did take me longer than expected though, mostly dealing with minor things involving the paramater modes.

+__Part 2__

+This was a pretty simple extension from part 1, once that was complete it was pretty simple to add more opcodes and alter the IP